mikezucc/multirepocontext/demo.md

 ### Adding a Repository
 1. Click "[+] Add Repository" button
 2. Select a directory containing code
-3. MDgent will automatically start analyzing the codebase
+3. MultiRepoContext will automatically start analyzing the codebase

 ### Viewing Documentation
 1. Select a repository from the left panel